bvavra/MIDI_Accordion/README.md

 - (Optional) [ASIO4All](http://www.asio4all.com/)
     - Used to reduce latency when playing back MIDI on Windows machines without ASIO audio drivers.

-## <a name="guide"></a>Quick Guide
+## <a name="guide"></a>Project Quick Guide

 This is meant to be a bare-bones guide to building your own MIDI accordion, providing only a general roadmap for those who already know what they're doing or for those who are curious about the process, but only want a tl;dr.  A complete guide that breaks down each step is in the works and will be made available soon.
 In the meantime, I've provided a [set of links](#links) that I used to help get my project up and running - if any of them are broken please let me know and I'll update the list accordingly.

-Note: Although this quide is "quick", the project is not.
-I spent over 200 hours on this project - however, much of this time was spent making mistakes (and learning from them), researching, building prototypes, and documenting everything.
-I made this guide in hopes that others can do this project with all the necessary information and resources available in one place.
+Note: Although this guide is labelled as "quick", the project itself is not.
+Between researching, building prototypes, making a lot mistakes (and learning from them), and designing/building/testing the final product, I spent over 200 hours on this project.
+However, I made this guide in hopes that others can do this project with all the necessary information and resources available in one place, which I believe will enable future makers to complete this project in far less time.

 ### Basic Assembly/Installation Instructions

+_In-depth instructions coming soon!_

 #### Sending MIDI data from the Arduino and playing it back with music software